mcimini/lang-n-assert/README.md

 	<li> Issue 1a: It makes use of call-by-name evaluation and therefore effects are duplicated.
 Fix: adopt the ordinary call-by-value beta-rule.
 	<li> Issue 1b: Call-by-value beta-rule requires evaluation context for evaluating the argument.
 Fix: add such evaluation context.
 	<li> Issue 2: Evaluator may "steal" the error from the try operator rather than letting try handle the error.
 Fix: Remove the declaration that the first argument of try is an error context.
-	<li> Issue 3: The typing rule of function application checks rather than the other way around.
+	<li> Issue 3: The typing rule of function application checks subtyping with the wrong direction: It checks that the type of the domain of the function is a subtype of the type of the argument.
 Fix: switch the direction of that subtyping formula.
+(That is, the type of the argument must be a subtype of the type of the domain of the function.)
 </ul>
 <li> <b>lambda_div_print_1aFixed_1b_2_3.lan</b>: Same as previous .lan but where issue 1a is fixed.
 <li> <b>lambda_div_print_1aFixed_1bFixed_2_3.lan</b>: Same as previous .lan but where issue 1b is fixed.